What Accommodation Supplement is for, if you can get it, how much you could get and when, and how to apply.

 - be a New Zealand citizen, or meet residency requirements

-If you are not eligible for student allowance because of:
+If you are not entitled to student allowance because of:

 - your income